How to become a DevOps Engineer in 2024

 Systems thinking

-DevOps engineers must understand how different components within a system communicate and interact with each other to deliver the desired solution.
-A graphical representation of the system can come in handy when fixing issues or knowledge transfer.
+DevOps professionals or any member of the operations teams must understand how different components within a system communicate and interact with each other to deliver the desired solution.
+A graphical representation of the system can come in handy when fixing issues or knowledge transfer within the DevOps teams.

 Continuous learning

 A continuous learning and continuous improvement mindset is essential across all roles in software engineering, but its importance is amplified for a DevOps engineer.
-A DevOps engineer must continually learn about new technologies, tools, and best practices and implement the ones best suited to the project.
+A DevOps engineer must continually learn about new technologies, tools, DevOps principles, and DevOps practices and implement the ones best suited to the project.

 You may not have the DevOps mindset, but that is okay.
 You can build this mindset as you learn and grow into the role.
 Let us look at some technical skills required to become a DevOps engineer.